WhizTheWhizard/odin-recipes/README.md

-In this section of The Odin Project I will create a website that will link to different recipes
+In this section of The Odin Project I will create a website that will link to different recipes while practicing the basics of html with lists and links.